pip-services/pip-services-docs/content/en/net/commons/commands/_index.md

 #### [IEvent](ievent)
 An interface for Events, which are part of the Command design pattern.
-Events allows to send asynchronious notifications to multiple subscribed listeners.
+Events allow sending asynchronious notifications to multiple subscribed listeners.

 <br>